 The walk across Wales took me from 2002 to 2006.
 It ran from Newport on the south coast to Llanfairfechan on the north, taking in the Beacons and Carneddau with drove roads and Plynlymon in between.

 I started the England walk a few weeks before I finished the Welsh, in 2006.
 I began at Land’s End, heading to the border north of Berwick-on-Tweed.
 I went along the north Cornwall coast, then over Bodmin Moor and Dartmoor, and along the Cotswold Way.
 After crossing the Midlands, Peak District, Yorkshire Dales and Pennines, finally I took to the Cheviot hills before the coast took me to the border in 2016.

 The walk across Scotland ran from 2007 to 2014, from the same border as I was to reach on the England walk.
 As in England, a coastal start.
 I then crossed the Lammermuirs before returning to the coast and tracking through Edinburgh.
 Canals took me through the central belt before turning right for the Trossachs.

 I hit the Highlands proper in 2010, taking in a number of Corbetts and Munros on a route through Glen Lyon and north to Corrour, and the following year, I crossed the Great Glen and finished at the famous Cluanie Inn.
 From there I took a Cape Wrath Trail variant through Achnashellach to Oykel Bridge, which I reached in June 2013.
 The following year I completed the final stretch through Sutherland to Cape Wrath.

 Race against time

-Increasing age is just one aspect of the ‘race against time’ element.
+Increasing age was just one aspect of the ‘race against time’ element.